-- In Collier County, on any given day, approximately 500 children are being monitored by the Department of Children and Families through professional case management.
+- In Collier County, on any given day, hundreds of children are being monitored by the Department of Children and Families through professional case management.

 - Case management is provided for both children removed to foster care and those who remain in their home under protective supervision.

 - Problems often include substance abuse, mental health issues, domestic violence, inability to provide essential basic care, incarceration and other issues that affect the lives of children

 - It is up to the court to protect the rights of parents and reduce the risk to children by hearing these cases on a regular basis

 - The Citizen's Foster Care Review Board conducts judicial reviews for the Circuit Court.